 SBC: I am always trying to represent both myself and climbing.
 I try and show people that climbing is an incredible sport where you can become involved in a community, push yourself, have fun, travel to unseen places, and so much more.
 That being said, climbing is magical and I can never do it enough justice!

-CXC: It seems like family is really important to you.
+CXC: It seems like the family is really important to you.
 Can you talk about the role your family has played in who you are?

 SBC: My family is very important to me, and they are awesome!
 My parents have always been very involved in my life and in climbing.
 They raised me well and taught me how to be a good person.
 My biggest wish is that I hope to be as amazing as my parents one day.
-I have also been lucky enough to have a great older sister and wonderful extended family.
+I have also been lucky enough to have a great older sister and a wonderful extended family.